d2l-ai/d2l-en/chapter_introduction/intro.md

 So far, we haven't discussed where data actually comes from, or what actually *happens* when a machine learning model generates an output.
-That's because supervised learning and unsupervised learning do not address these issues in a very sophisticated way.
+That is because supervised learning and unsupervised learning do not address these issues in a very sophisticated way.
 In either case, we grab a big pile of data up front, then do our pattern recognition without ever interacting with the environment again.